dbjohnson/advent-of-code/solutions/day6/README.md

---- Day 6: Probably a Fire Hazard ---
+#Day 6: Probably a Fire Hazard

 Because your neighbors keep defeating you in the holiday house decorating contest year after year, you've decided to deploy one million lights in a 1000x1000 grid.